Templating

 composer require quellabs/canvas-smarty

-Install the package for the engine you want to use.
-The identifier is the string that activates it as the default in config/app.php:
+Replace smarty with the identifier of the engine you are installing.
+The identifier is also the string that activates it as the default in config/app.php:

 Identifier Package Engine